 - Glucosamine and chondroitin: arthritis and joint problems, rebuilds cartilage

 - Green tea: immune system aid

 If we ate only meat and potatoes, or even worse, meat meal and enriched grains, day in and day out for every meal, we’d be missing essential vitamins, minerals and fiber that keep us naturally healthy.
-The same goes for your pet.
+The same goes for dogs and cats.

-Use varied pet food based on your veterinarian’s advice to find the right mix of nutrition for your dog.
-Our meal pouches add moisture and nutrients to kibble, can be served as a stand alone meal or as intermittent soft treats, so your dog can more easily absorb natural vitamins and minerals.
+Use varied pet food based on your veterinarian’s advice to find the right mix of nutrition for your dog or cat.
+Our dog food toppers and cat food toppers add moisture and nutrients to kibble, can be served as a stand alone meal, or as intermittent treats, so your dog or cat can more easily absorb natural vitamins and minerals.